dtanoglidis/DeepShadows/README.md

 In our paper we have considered two types of data: raw images and features derived from the imaging data using `SourceExtractor`.

-The image cutouts, for LSBGs and artifacts alike, were generated using the [DESI Legacy Sky Viewer](https://www.legacysurvey.org/viewer)
+The image cutouts, for LSBGs and artifacts alike, were generated using the [DESI Legacy Sky Viewer](https://www.legacysurvey.org/viewer).
+Because of their large size, we do not provide the image datasets, but in [File Creation](/File_Creation.ipynb) notebook

 <p float="center">
   <img src="/Images/Training.png" width="600" />